-Love Island 2018 is on its way and Caroline Flack has been teasing the start date.
+Love Island 2018 is on its way and the start date has now been confirmed.

 As for how long this year's Love Island will be on for, each series so far has lasted longer than the previous.
 2017 was the biggest to date, lasting 43 days.